Timelock¶

 One-arg constraint¶

-Proposals carry a single 32-byte argument because there's only one p_arg mapping.
+Proposals carry a single 32-byte argument because the contract defines only one p_arg mapping.
 This covers most upgrade-flavored calls:

 Governance pattern: Timelock + CryptoRegistry¶